 Whether that information leads you to halt certain business development activities for a period of time, or double-down on the existing strategy, having the visibility (backed by data) helps to better steer the ship.

-In the nearly 10 years since John Warrilow’s reported on Riverside’s abnormally low close rate, which mistakes does your team still make when trying to close deals?
+In the nearly 10 years since John Warrilow’s report on Riverside’s abnormally low close rate, which mistakes does your team still make when trying to close deals?
 And which of the circumstances impacting the close rate does your team have in its control?
 Without a high-powered technology fueled by data, your firm might never know.
-While no tool could ever guarantee a closed deal, the key to modern dealmaking is to harness data and technology so that the likelihood of close can be increase
+While no tool could ever guarantee a closed deal, the key to modern private equity dealmaking is to harness data and technology so that the likelihood of close can be increase